nitely/django-hooks/README.md

 # django-hooks[![Build Status](https://travis-ci.org/nitely/django-hooks.png)](https://travis-ci.org/nitely/django-hooks) [![Coverage Status](https://coveralls.io/repos/nitely/django-hooks/badge.png?branch=master)](https://coveralls.io/r/nitely/django-hooks?branch=master)

 A plugin system for django apps.
-It provides ways for an app to inject code into another app.
+It provides ways for an app (called from here *App-Hook*) to inject code into another app.
-So you can integrate existing apps into your main app.
-I call this existing app an *App-Hook*.
+So you can integrate existing or third party apps into main app.

 There are 3 kinds of hooks: